-One benefit of the Anker Powercore is that its lightweight, about 2x as heavy as a hamster, it hold a lot of power at 20100 mah, and has enough charge right out of the box.
+One benefit of the Anker Powercore is that it’s lightweight, about 2x as heavy as a hamster, it holds a lot of power at 20100 mah, and has enough charge right out of the box.

 The power bank uses Power IQ and Voltage boost technology.

 Basically, Power IQ uses smart charging technology that will charge a device as fast as possible with as much power as the device can take.
-Voltage boost is exactly what it sounds like, it’s a voltage converter that boosts voltage.
+A voltage boost is exactly what it sounds like, it’s a voltage converter that boosts voltage.

 Unfortunately, it does not support Qualcomm 3.0 Quick charge and is NOT a USB-C charger but you can use this for both iPhone (Using separate USB-C & Lightning cable) and Android devices.